 10) Make it easy to redirect mail.
 Once you’ve moved, use the address label sheets to print out labels that say MOVED on them (or if you’re really nice, include the former resident’s new address) so when you get the former resident’s mail, all you have to do is affix a sticker to it and throw it back in the mail.
 Similarly, you can change your mailing address with the post office online.

-Readers, what are your tips for moving?
-Any fun adventures or misadventures to share?
+Readers, what are your best moving tips?
+Any fun adventures or misadventures to share about your moving experiences?